electricitymaps/electricitymaps-contrib/README.md

 ## Contribute
 Thank you for your interest.
-Check out the [Wiki](https://github.com/tmrowco/electricitymap-contrib/wiki) for how to get started.
+Check out the [Wiki](https://github.com/tmrowco/electricitymap-contrib/wiki) for how to get started with it.
 Also have a look at our current [issues](https://github.com/tmrowco/electricitymap-contrib/issues) and [discussions](https://github.com/tmrowco/electricitymap-contrib/discussions)

 Here are some of the ways you can contribute:
  * [Building a new parser](https://github.com/tmrowco/electricitymap-contrib/wiki/Building-a-new-parser)